MrX1068/preWork-myProfile/README.md

 # preWork-myProfile
-Self profile Resume build using HTML &amp; CSS
+Self profile Resume build Website using HTML &amp; CSS

 #Its just for building resume...